-Juicy, fork tender Italian turkey meatballs bathed in a quick and easy tomato sauce for an utterly addicting healthy dinner win!
+Juicy, fork tender Italian turkey meatballs bathed in a quick and easy tomato sauce for an drool worthy healthy dinner win!

 These juicy Italian Turkey Meatballs are layered with Italian spices, seeping with garlic, herb Parmesan goodness, and fork tender thanks to my secret tip (no one else uses)!
 The meatballs can be made with fresh and/or dried herbs so you can whip up a batch anytime and are popped in the oven while you prep the easy 10-minute-simmer tomato sauce.
 The sauce boasts rich, bright tomato, basil and garlicky flavors, laced with oregano, thyme and red pepper.
 Serve up your Italian Turkey Meatballs over a bed of spaghetti, spaghetti squash, zoodles or cauliflower rice with a side of Italian Green Bean Salad for a dinner everyone will love – including your waistline!